phenixace/narrative-framing/README.md

 # Framing Detection
 This repo releases the data and codes for ACL 2023 paper "Conflicts, Villains, Resolutions:
-Towards models of Narrative Media Framing".
+Towards models of Narrative Media Framing"

 ## Requirements
 * torch == 1.13.1